MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 The action is a little too fast.
 The device is unfamiliar.
 The language is nearly right but not quite.
 The path through the process is legal, but strange.
 The event is not impossible.
 It is just not normal in the right way.

 That is the enterprise uncanny valley.
 It's the level of "fish" intelligence (robust, multi-variate), as opposed to the higher level of "reptile intelligence" (iterative), then finally "human-level" intelligence (iterative recognition decoupled from a versatile selection of actions).
-See, [Levels of Intelligence – Prolog’s Role in the LLM Era, Part 6](https://eugeneasahara.com/2024/08/21/four-levels-of-intelligence-prologs-role-in-the-llm-era-part-6/).
+See, [Levels of Intelligence – Prolog’s Role in the LLM Era, Part 6](https://eugeneasahara.com/2024/08/21/four-levels-of-intelligence-prologs-role-in-the-llm-era-part-6/) and [Reptile Intelligence: An AI Summer for CEP](https://eugeneasahara.com/2025/09/25/reptile-intelligence-an-ai-summer-for-cep/#CEP)

 ## The Enterprise Uncanny Valley